chaowang0524/Helsinki-DH-Hackathon-2024/README.md

 ```
 python -m venv .venv
 ```
-Load the virtual enviroment, so that the pip packages will be installed in the venv:
+Activate the virtual enviroment, so that the pip packages will be installed in the venv:
 ```
 source .venv/bin/activate
 ```